 *You could also use a dutch oven to make the sauce.

-The next step is cooking the ground beef and sausage meat along with the seasonings.
+The next step is cooking ground beef, sausage meat, and seasonings.
 Each type of meat should be cooked separately so the meat has room to brown with as much of it touching the pan as possible.

 This allows the meat to caramelize adding another layer of flavor to the sauce.
 When the cooking is complete deglaze the pan with red wine.
 This will release all the flavorful bits that get stuck to the pan during the cooking process.